loloof64/StockfishChessEngineFlutter/README.md

 This project is based on sources for Stockfish 16.

-Note : I apologize for not releasing for IOS nor Mac, because I can't test on those machines.
+Note : this project has successfully been tested for IPhone, but not yet for MacOS.
-I'm open to pull request if someone can help me.

 ## Usage